 After completion of all requirements in NURS4460: Prep for Success course, you may apply to take NCLEX-RN.
-You may download an application form from the NJ Board of Nursing website www.njconsumeaffairs.gov/medicalnursing/htm.
+You may apply online https://newjersey.mylicense.com/eGov/Login.aspx

 If unable to take the NCLEX-RN within six months after graduation, the student will be required to take another NCLEX-RN review course and present a certificate of completion before the letter of recommendation will be sent to the Board of Nursing.

 The Board of Nursing's reasons for disapproval of application to take the NCLEX-RN are contained in the NJ Practice Act, section 45:1-21

 45:1-21.
-Grounds for refusal to admit to examination or denial, suspension or revocation of any certificate, registration or license; A board may refuse to admit a person to an examination or may refuse to issue or may suspend or revoke any certificate, registration or license issued by the board upon proof that the applicant or holder of such certificate, registration or license:
+Grounds for refusal to admit to examination or denial, suspension or revocation of any certificate, registration, or license; A board may refuse to admit a person to an examination or may refuse to issue or may suspend or revoke any certificate, registration or license issued by the board upon proof that the applicant or holder of such certificate, registration, or license:

-- a) Has obtained a certificate, registration or license or authorization to sit for examination, as the case may be, through fraud, deception, or misrepresentation; - b) Has engaged in the use or employment of dishonesty, fraud, deception, misrepresentation, false promise or false pretense; - c) Has engaged in gross negligence, gross malpractice or gross incompetence; - d) Has engaged in repeated acts of negligence, malpractice or incompetence; - e) Has engaged in professional or occupational misconduct as may be determined by the board: - f) Has been convicted of any crime involving moral turpitude or any crime relating adversely to the activity regulated by the board.
-For the purpose of this subsection a plea of guilty, non vult, nolo contendere or any other such disposition of alleged criminal activity shall be deemed a conviction; - g) Has had his authority to engage in the activity regulated by the board revoked or suspended by any other state, agency or authority for reasons consistent with this section; - h) Has violated or failed to comply with the provisions of any act or regulation administered by the board; - i) Is incapable, for medical or any other good cause, of discharging the functions of a licensee in a manner consistent with the public's health, safety and welfare; - j) Has repeatedly failed to submit completed applications, or parts of, or documentation submitted in conjunction with, such applications, required to be filed with the Department of Environmental Protection. - k) Has violated any provision of P.L.
+- a) Has obtained a certificate, registration or license or authorization to sit for examination through fraud, deception, or misrepresentation. - b) Has engaged in the use or employment of dishonesty, fraud, deception, misrepresentation, false promise, or false pretense. - c) Has engaged in gross negligence, gross malpractice, or gross incompetence. - d) Has engaged in repeated acts of negligence, malpractice, or incompetence. - e) Has engaged in professional or occupational misconduct as may be determined by the board. - f) Has been convicted of any crime involving moral turpitude or any crime relating adversely to the activity regulated by the board.
+For this subsection a plea of guilty, non vult, nolo contendere or any other such disposition of alleged criminal activity shall be deemed a conviction. - g) Has had his authority to engage in the activity regulated by the board revoked or suspended by any other state, agency, or authority for reasons consistent with this section. - h) Has violated or failed to comply with the provisions of any act or regulation administered by the board. - i) Is incapable, for medical or any other good cause, of discharging the functions of a licensee in a manner consistent with the public's health, safety and welfare. - j) Has repeatedly failed to submit completed applications, or parts of, or documentation submitted in conjunction with, such applications, required to be filed with the Department of Environmental Protection. - k) Has violated any provision of P.L.
 1983, c.320 (C.17:33A-let seq.)
 Or and insurance fraud prevention law or act of another jurisdiction.